superdurszlak/superdurszlak.github.io/_posts/2024-11-24-research-driven-how-spikes-lay-ground-for-projects.md

 ### Who should be responsible?

 Though this is a highly opinionated statement, I firmly believe the responsibility for carrying out spikes should be shared across the team.
 There are multiple reasons for this:
 - Being burdened with all of the project research can be exhausting.
-As a person who often contributed 50% or more of project-related spikes and documentation, I often felt overwhelmed after long streaks of research despite enjoying such activities.
+Having contributed over 50% of spikes and documentation in some projects, I often felt overwhelmed.
 - If only one, or very few persons are responsible for project research, it can lead to alignment issues within the team and ivory tower effects.
 - It can lead to siloing, where one person builds up internal knowledge and assumptions they take for granted - and over time the documentation might miss important bits of information.
 - All people are biased one way or another - if one person takes full responsibility for project research, their biases may affect the project direction in profound ways, as the person's research might become targeted at confirming the existing biases.